 It’s important to have fun, be yourself and show pride in your work; that will always draw people to you.

 Here are 5 mistakes to watch for next time you’re at an event selling your handmade goods.

 1) Being too clique-y

-keep on walking.
-Even if you’re in the middle of a conversation with another customer, take a second to say hi, welcome the shopper to your table and let them know you’ll be right with them or that they can interrupt you with any questions.
+Even if you’re in the middle of working with another customer, take a second to say “Hi” to a new shopper, welcome them to your table and let them know you’ll be right with them or that they can interrupt you with any questions.

 2) Looking too Eager